dotdigitize/legion_agi/README.md

 ---

-# LegionAGI: Bringing Human-Like Intelligence to AI
+# LegionAGI: Bringing Sentient Intelligence to AI

 LegionAGI is an advanced framework that blends ideas from quantum physics, neuroscience, and computer science to create an AI that learns, adapts, and works like a team of experts.
 In simple terms, it’s a next-generation system designed to evolve its own intelligence—getting smarter and more creative over time.